E-commerce

 Operations

-Simple dashboard: who replies within 24 business hours
+Simple table: who responds within 24 business hours

 On social media: